Geeks in Phoenix

 When you want to create a bootable USB drive, you will need a USB flash drive that is empty or that you do not mind if it gets erased.
 If you are going to use a USB flash drive that has been used before, double-check it to make sure there is nothing on it you may want to keep.

 Remember to use a USB drive larger than the ISO file you want to put on it.
-A good rule of thumb is to use one that the capacity is more than 4GB.
-I prefer using 8GB or larger.
+A good rule of thumb is to use one with a capacity of more than 4GB.
+I prefer using 8GB or larger, as Windows does require a USB drive with a minimum capacity of 8GB.

-To create a bootable USB drive will require downloading and installing a separate program.
-There are several out on the Internet, but here are three (3) of the most popular programs.
+To create a bootable USB drive, you will need to download and install a separate program.
+There are several on the Internet, but one stands out above the rest: Rufus.

-The thing about Rufus is it requires no installation, just download it, and it is ready to go.
-And there are a lot more options, including partition scheme, file system, and cluster size.
+Rufus requires no installation.
+Just download it, and it is ready to go.
+There are a lot more options, including partition scheme, file system, and cluster size.
 You also have more boot options, including MS-DOS and FreeDOS.

 How to create ISO files from your software disks

-So over the years, you've been purchasing software on CD's / DVD's and now have quite the collection.
-So what do you do with all of the media you are no longer using?
+So, over the years, you've been purchasing software on CDs / DVDs and now have quite the collection.
+So what do you do with all the media you no longer use?
 How about creating ISO files from them?
 Here's how to create ISO files from your software CDs / DVDs.

 After working with computers for over twenty years, I've managed to amass quite the collection of software disks.
 One of my biggest problems is that I'm not particularly eager to throw away software disks.
 You never know when you might need them again.